Canacompost-Systems-Inc/microcontroller/docs/api.md

 ### GET Response

-All successful get request will have the response format below.
+All successful get request will have the response format, or variation of it, below.

 ```
 <STX><DID><PAYLOAD><ETX>